jasonsturges/openfl-haxe-benchmark/README.md

         public function new() {
             super();

-            name = "My Test Suite";
+            name = "Example Test Suite";
-            description = "This is my test suite for multiple tests";
+            description = "This is an example test suite for multiple tests";
             initFunction = initialize;
             baselineTest = new MethodTest(baseline);
             loops = 10000000;